PedroOrnelasPego/PedroOrnelasPego/README.md

 <h2 align="left">Hi 👋!
-My name is Pedro Ornelas and I'm a front-end developer</h2>
+My name is Pedro Ornelas and I'm a software developer</h2>

 ###